lincc-frameworks/notebooks_lf/sprints/2026/07_30/README.md

 Remember to record!!

 ## Olivia
+Documentation:
+- As a follow-up to the Rubin DP@ tutorial notebook standardization work done last week,
+- Applying notebook standardization rules to our robot and human guides
+- Plus, trying out a (semi) one-shot application of the guide to our existing notebooks

 ## Heather
 Have been working on [adding args to `write_catalog()`](https://github.com/astronomy-commons/lsdb/issues/1361) to give it similar features to `hats_import.ImportArguments`.